Holomorphic curves in exploded manifolds: virtual fundamental class: Constructing sections of sheaves on --categories

-Extendibility is an important property for constructing sections of sheaves on $\mathcal K$.
-Any extendible $\mathcal K$ has a partition of unity, and Proposition \ref{global section} gives a way of constructing global sections of sheaves on $\mathcal K$.
-For example, if $\mathcal K$ is extendable, each $G_{i}$ is trivial, and each $\ex F(\hat f_{i})$ is a $n$--dimensional manifold, then the $\hat f_{i}$ provide coordinate charts on a $n$--dimenisional manifold $M$, and $\mathcal K^{st}$ is the moduli stack of maps into $M$.
+Extendability is an important property for constructing sections of sheaves on $\mathcal K$.
+Any extendable $\mathcal K$ has a partition of unity, and Proposition \ref{global section} gives a way of constructing global sections of sheaves on $\mathcal K$.
+For example, if $\mathcal K$ is extendable, each $G_{i}$ is trivial, and each $\ex F(\hat f_{i})$ is a $n$--dimensional manifold, then the $\hat f_{i}$ provide coordinate charts on a $n$--dimensional manifold $M$, and $\mathcal K^{st}$ is the moduli stack of maps into $M$.
 If we drop the condition that $G_{i}$ be trivial, then $\hat f_{i}/G_{i}$ give charts on an orbifold, $M$ (and depending on your position on orbifolds, $\mathcal K^{st}$ is either that orbifold, or is the category of maps into $M$).
-If, however, $\mathcal K$ is not extendible, $M$ may not be Hausdorff.
+If, however, $\mathcal K$ is not extendable, $M$ may not be Hausdorff.

 Global sections of a sheaf on $\mathcal K$ can be constructed using the Patching, Extension, and Averaging axioms below.
-To construct Gromov--Witten invariants, we shall use a sheaf $S$ defined in Definition \ref{Sdef} below.
+To construct Gromov--Witten invariants, we shall use the sheaf $S$ from Definition \ref{Sdef} below.
 This sheaf obeys the Patching and Extension axioms, but not the Averaging Axiom.
-Accordingly, global sections of this sheaf $S$ may not exist, so we shall use weighed branched sections of $S$, which we shall regard as a natural transformation $I\longrightarrow S$, where $I$ is a `sheaf'\footnote{This `sheaf' requires scare quotes because it has a restricted domain of definition. } of finite measure-spaces.
+Accordingly, global sections of this sheaf $S$ may not exist, so we shall use weighted branched sections of $S$, which we regard as a natural transformation $I\longrightarrow S$, where $I$ is a `sheaf'\footnote{This `sheaf' requires scare quotes because it has a restricted domain of definition. } of finite measure-spaces.

-The following axioms allow the global construction of sections of a sheaf $S$ over an extendible $K$--category $\mathcal K$.
+The following axioms allow the global construction of sections of a sheaf $S$ over an extendable $K$--category $\mathcal K$.

-\begin{itemize} \item[Patching] Given an open cover $\{O_{k}\}$ of $\hat f$, and section $\theta_{k}\in S(O_{k})$ for all $k$, there exists a patched-together section $\theta\in S(\hat f)$ that agrees with $\theta_{k}$ wherever all $\theta_{k}$ agree.
+\begin{itemize} \item[\textbf{Patching}] Given an open cover $\{O_{k}\}$ of $\hat f$, and section $\theta_{k}\in S(O_{k})$ for all $k$, there exists a patched-together section $\theta\in S(\hat f)$ that agrees with $\theta_{k}$ wherever all $\theta_{k}$ agree.